What is a Montana Motor Vehicle Bond?

 Learn how to obtain this Montana Motor Vehicle Dealer License requirement today!

-Any person who intends to be licensed in order to engage in the business of buying, selling, accepting on consignment, exchanging, or acting as a broker of new motor vehicles or used motor vehicles within the State of Montana is required to furnish a surety bond as dictated in section 61-4-101 of the Montana Code Annotated.
+Any person who intends to be licensed to engage in the business of buying, selling, accepting on consignment, exchanging, or acting as a broker of new motor vehicles or used motor vehicles within the State of Montana is required to furnish a surety bond as dictated in section 61-4-101 of the Montana Code Annotated.

 - Franchise Dealer (D)